 If you’re interested in converting a piano (either one that you own or would like to pick one from us), please contact us to discuss a custom project like this.

 An Acoustic Piano – with Headphones!
 And Augmented Sound!

 Did you know that we can essentially install headphone jacks on a “real” piano that currently doesn’t have a lick of electronic components, so that only the player can hear it?
 Basically, we install a bar that can be switched into place, so it blocks the hammers from quite striking the string, preventing any noise.
 Then, we install a sensor under each and every key, which connects to slim computer unit under the keys, which has the power of a high-end digital.
-Then, you just plug in headphones!
+Finally, you can just plug in headphones!
 Ta-da!

 Rather than plug the sensors into headphones, you can also plug them into external speakers, which can supplement and augment the sound of your totally acoustic piano.
 This combination of acoustic + digital sound is amazing!